buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 A beam of crackling energy streaks toward a creature within range.
 Make a ranged spell attack against the target.
 On a hit, the target takes 1d8 force damage.

-You can increase the spell's damage by 1d8 when you reach MP 5, MP 11, and MP 17, but it costs 2 Actions to cast it empowered and 2 Magic Points.
+You can increase the spell' \*\*s damage by 1d8 when you reach MP 5, MP 11, and MP 17, but it costs 2 Actions to cast it empowered and 2 Magic Points.
 You must also have taken Magic Adept a number of times equal to the power-ups you want to apply.

 **For each Magic Critical Success obtained** in the Magic Check, you create another beam of energy.